Skip to main content

 Your doctor’s task is to document these connections with clinical precision.
 They will need to produce a formal letter or fill out a specific form provided by your employer.
 This document serves a singular purpose ∞ to establish the existence of an ADA-recognized disability and explain why an accommodation is a medical necessity.
 It must be specific, detailing the nature, severity, and expected duration of your impairment.

 The initial documentation should be approached as a clinical summary.
 It is a concise, authoritative statement from a medical professional that validates your experience.
 It should clearly state your diagnosed condition.
-Following the diagnosis, the document must list the are substantially limited by this condition.
+Following the diagnosis, the document must list the major life activities that are substantially limited by this condition.

 For many individuals with hormonal or metabolic challenges, these limitations may be invisible to others.
 They include cognitive deficits like “brain fog,” memory recall issues, difficulty with executive function, and mood regulation.
 They can also include physical limitations such as profound fatigue, sleep disturbances like insomnia, or the need for frequent breaks due to metabolic dysregulation.